buudee625/proj-Shadow-Chess/README.md

 To launch an attack, both pieces must be uncovered and the attacking piece must be ranked higher than the enemy piece.
 When a piece is defeated, it is removed from the board and will no longer be playable.
 All game pieces follow this attacking rule with the exception of the Catapult piece.

-When attacking with a Cataputl, there must be another piece, cover or uncovered, between the Catapult and the target enemy piece.
+When attacking with a Cataputl, there must be another piece, flipped or unflipped, between the Catapult and the target enemy piece.
 As long as the condition is met, the Catapult's attack is not dictated by the rank hierarchy.
 This means the Catapult can defeat any pieces, including the enemy King and Catapults.

 The game continues until either one side has no pieces left, or the game goes in a standstill scenario.